 It was to put the screws to Manafort in the hopes that he sings or composes so that they can really get information on Trump.

-That is a damning statement if I've ever heard from a judge from a bench to a prosecutor about a case that is now before him.
+That is a damning statement if I've ever heard from a judge, from a bench, to a prosecutor about a case that is now before him.

-There's not gonna the word Russia is not going to be mentioned in this case.
+The word Russia is not going to be mentioned in this case.

 And by the way, just because somebody has money does not make it a crime in America because they started talking about whatever Paul Manafort's spending habits happen to be.